 The concept of physical fitness shifts somewhere around the age of 40.
-Early in life, you may exercise to see what amazing feats your body can perform, to develop head-turning six-pack abs, or to look spectacular in your birthday suit.
-Later in life, you may begin to think of exercise as a way to live longer, ward off stress, recover from an illness, or control the symptoms of a disease.
+Perhaps, earlier in life, you may have exercised to perform amazing physical feats, develop head-turning six-pack abs, or to look spectacular in your bathing suit.
+Later in life, your focus may shift toward thinking of exercise as a way to live longer, ward off stress, recover from an illness, or control the symptoms of a disease.

 You may now want to improve your flexibility and balance, and protect your muscles and bones from injuries.
 Then, again, you may want to defy your age when you slip into a bathing suit.
 Any of the above reasons and more, make this the perfect time to start working with a personal trainer, and here's why.

 As you get older, fluctuations in hormones and metabolic changes can make it more difficult to lose fat and build muscle.
 You may need more than a walk around the block in the evening to reach your fitness goals.
 A personal trainer will help you assess what is needed to create a workout plan that delivers results; but, first, you must select the right fitness trainer.

 You may first notice a physical fitness trainer’s physique or warm smile, but pay attention to how well they use their ears.